sugarlabs/musicblocks/Debugging.md

 ## 1. Clicking on an individual stack of blocks

-The *Play* button (in top left corner) will run all of the *Start* blocks simultenously.
+The *Play* button (in top left corner) will run all of the *Start* blocks simultaneously.
 (Every Music Blocks project has at least one *Start* block).
 But you can also run an individual stack of code by clicking on a stack.
 This lets you test and debug small sections of code, or, as in the example below, you can play a single voice by